-According to Federal Competitiveness and Statistics Authority, in 2012,
+According to Federal Competitiveness and Statistics Centre, in 2020

 To report a death outside a hospital, immediately call the police on 999 (from anywhere in the UAE) and inform them about the incident.
 The police will fill out an initial death report and move the deceased to the government morgue.

 In case of death in a hospital, the authorities will fill out the initial death report and move the deceased to the government morgue.
 The authorities at the morgue will issue a death certificate declaration.

 The death certificate declaration will need to be stamped by the police after which they will issue a no objection certificate (NOC).
 Separate NOCs might be needed for releasing the body, for embalming at the mortuary and if you wish to convey the deceased to his home country.
 You will get the official death certificate after producing this NOC.

 After getting the official death certificate, register the death with the UAE's Ministry of Health and Prevention, Ministry of Foreign Affairs and International Cooperation and the Department of Naturalisation and Residency of the emirate of residence.
 Ministry of Health and Prevention will register the death, Ministry of Foreign Affairs and International Cooperation will attest the death certificate and translation and the Department of Naturalisation and Residency will cancel the visa.
 The process for registering a death might vary from emirate to emirate and depending on the religion and the residential status of the deceased.